wzuill/MastermindInstructions/Scenario_03.md

 - All four guessed colors are already determined:
   - 1: in the code
   - 2: in the code
-  - 4: possibly in the code
+  - 4: in the code
   - 3: **not in the code** (already excluded)

 Feedback: (1 black, 2 white) means: